gleechi/gleechi.github.io/pages/0.12.0/unity/faqs.md

 ### Where is the GleechiLib Prefab?

-If you see the use of GleechiLib prefab in one of our videos, but can not find it in the SDK: the GleechiLib Prefab was removed in [version 0.12.0](release_notes.0.12.0.html#major-functionality-changes).
+If you see the use of GleechiLib prefab in one of our videos, but can not find it in the SDK: the GleechiLib Prefab was removed in version 0_9_6.
 You are expected to just insert a VG_MainScript component (such as MyVirtualGrasp) on a GameObject of your choice.

 ## Hands and Controllers